ingwinlu/www.heroicdebugging.biz/content/sysadmin/09_installarchbase_v2.md

 ##What is the Idea behind this guide?
 There are many, many guides about installing various operating systems on the Pi out there.
 This one will try to point you to wikis and articles which will answer the most questions and get you to the point where you know where you can find documentation about problems you are experiencing yourself.
-A sideeffect of that is that articles linked here should stay updated so you should not run into outdated information.
+As a sideeffect articles linked here should stay updated so you should not run into outdated information.

 ##Why Arch Linux ARM?
 There are innumerable blogs and articles about what OS is the best for the Pi.
 All with different outcome.
 Thankfully, as a long time arch user, I did not have to bother to look at other available distributions.
 Here are the reasons why I personally would always recommend Arch: